Protecting Public Health

 The January 6, 2022 order requires all Personnel subject to the Prior Order to undergo weekly COVID-19 testing, with certain exceptions, or prove that they are fully vaccinated and have received a booster shot, if eligible.
 This order goes into effect Tuesday, March 1, 2022.

 - Health Order: Requiring the verification of vaccination status and requiring weekly COVID-19 testing for certain unvaccinated workers.

 - Testing Opportunities

 Requirements for Collecting and Handling Clinical Specimens for COVID-19 Testing by Private Operators of Specimen Collection Sites

 In response to recent concerns about rogue, pop-up COVID-19 testing sites, an order was issued that requires testing providers meet standards of safety, quality and certification if they are providing testing in Marin County.
 While Marin County Public Health continues to encourage use of home-based testing kits, for those seeking laboratory-based tests we recommend the use of reputable and established providers.
 The order is designed to ensure that Marin residents can feel confident in the quality and safety of the testing operations available locally.

-State Public Health Officer Order
+State Public Health Officer Order - "Beyond the Blueprint"